-Alpine Ascents Cho-Oyu Expedition Itinerary
+Cho-Oyu Expedition Itinerary

 Our expedition begins in Kathmandu, the capital of Nepal.
-After touring Kathmandu and securing our Tibetan visas we travel overland to the border Town of Kodari.
-Here we meet our Tibetan staff and journey west in Land Cruisers on the way to Base Camp (16,400’) we visit monasteries and ancient towns of Tibet, giving us a great introduction to the hearty people and harsh landscape of the high plateau.
-En route to Base Camp we stop and overnight at Tingri to help acclimatize.
-Once in Base Camp, we meet our Tibetan yak drivers and their animals.
-Yaks carry our loads to Advance Base Camp (18,500’) at the foot of the famous Nangpa-La Pass.
+After touring Kathmandu and securing our Tibetan visas, we travel overland to the border town of Kodari.
+Here we'll meet our Tibetan staff and journey west in Land Cruisers.
+On the way to Base Camp (16,400 ft.), we'll visit monasteries and ancient towns of Tibet, giving us a great introduction to the hearty people and harsh landscape of the high plateau.
+En route to Base Camp, we'll stop and overnight at Tingri to help acclimatize.
+Once in Base Camp, we'll meet our Tibetan yak drivers and their animals.
+Yaks carry our loads to Advance Base Camp (18,500 ft.) at the foot of the famous Nangpa-La Pass.

-2012 Day-to-day Itinerary (Updated)
+Day-to-day Itinerary (Updated)

 Day 1: Depart home country

-Day 2: Transit.
+Day 2: Spent in transit

 Day 3: Arrive Kathmandu

-Day 4: Overnight KTM for Visa
+Day 4: Overnight in Kathmandu for Visa

-Day 5: Overnight KTM for Visa
+Day 5: Overnight in Kathmandu for Visa

 Day 6: Travel overland to border town of Kodari*

-Day 8: Acclimatization day Nylam
+Day 8: Acclimatization day in Nylam

 Day 9: Drive to Tingri